 January 11th...“WERE YOU EVER FEATURED ON A LOCAL EVENING NEWS TELEVISION BROADCAST?”

 It was in early February of 1980, that I received a phone call at our school office one day.
 The person on the other end of this conversation was one of the Producers from the CBS Television affiliate station in Portland, Oregon known as KOIN-TV.
-He wanted permission to come to our school to film me singing to our students for broadcast on their evening news that day.
+He wanted permission from our Principal and myself to come to our school to film me singing to our students for broadcast on their evening news that day.

 It is interesting what brought about that phone call from the TV station.
 There had been a couple of newspaper articles that were written about my “singing and cleaning curriculum”.
 I enjoyed rewarding the students with a song, story, fun toy sharing or other enjoyable activity with the little ones to ‘pay’ them for helping me keep our school clean.

 Here’s how my “cleaning curriculum” worked.
 Each day after school, I would inspect the classrooms as I cleaned.
 If the students achieved my three core cleaning goals, I’d draw a smiley face on their chalkboard which equaled a reward of three minutes of happy time with this old custodian.
 Five smiley faces for the entire week would garner them a full 15 minutes of song, play or story time as my way of saying THANK YOU for making my cleaning life easier.
 I would then pay a visit to participating classrooms on my one hour, personal lunch break once a week to ‘pay’ what I owed to my little pals. 😉